 The LENDs grew from the 1950s efforts of the Children's Bureau (now the Maternal and Child Health Bureau) to identify children with disabilities as a Title V program priority.
 They are funded under the 2006 Combating Autism Act, reauthorized in 2014 as the Autism Collaboration, Accountability, Research, Education, and Support (CARES) Act, and are administered by the Health Resources and Service's Administration's (HRSA) Maternal and Child Health Bureau (MCHB).

-For more information on LEND Programs or activities, contact Jamie Perry, AUCD's Director of MCH Technical Assistance.
+For more information on LEND Programs or activities, contact Ben Kaufman, AUCD's Acting Director of MCH Technical Assistance.